syntax-syndicate/c15t-consent-framework/.github/CONTRIBUTING.md

 ## 📜 License

-By contributing to consent.management, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPL-3.0).
+By contributing to c15t.com, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPL-3.0).
 This is a copyleft license that ensures the software and all derivatives remain free and open source.

 [Read the full license here](LICENSE)